prami101/repo/README.md

-# repo
+#  repository
-Sitory
+1
-can you have a zombie machina?
+Can you have a zombie machina?